Engee documentation

 TwoWayPropagation=true, # двунаправленное распространение

-Since this example uses a monostatic radar system, the channels are set up to simulate propagation delays in two directions.
+Since this example uses a monostatic radar system, the channels are configured to simulate propagation delays in two directions.

 Signal synthesis

-Now we are ready to model the whole system.
+Now we are ready to simulate the entire system.

-The synthesised signal is a data matrix with fast time (time within each pulse) in each column and slow time (time between pulses) in each row.
-To visualise the signal, it is useful to define both a fast time grid and a slow time grid.
+The synthesized signal is a data matrix with fast time (time inside each pulse) in each column and slow time (time between pulses) in each row.
+To visualize a signal, it is useful to define both a fast-time grid and a slow-time grid.

 In [ ]: